Guseynov1/WEB_lab/README.md

 # Laboratory work on the development of WEB applications
-Plotting by function
+- Real-time clock

-Real-time clock
+- Plotting by function